KIRAN-KUMAR-K3/Face-Recognition-Attendance-System-using-Deep-Learning-and-IoT/README.md

 **Kiran Kumar K**
 🔗 [GitHub](https://github.com/KIRAN-KUMAR-K3)
-📍 IISc Bangalore (InfoSec Intern)
+🧠 Information Security Intern, IISc Bangalore

 ---

 ## 📄 License

-This project is licensed under the **MIT License**.
-Feel free to use and modify with attribution.
+Licensed under the **MIT License** — you are free to use, modify, and distribute this project with attribution.

 ---

-> _Built with 💡 by a cybersecurity enthusiast — bridging AI, IoT, and security._
+> _Built with ❤️ for smarter attendance and intelligent security._